Things to do

 Please ‘do not feed the giraffe’

-Download and print our book mark with pictures and a list of many of the Folly sculptures.
+Download and print our book mark with pictures of some of the Folly sculptures.

 Faringdon and the surrounding area offer many places to visit and things to do.